-For suppliers which are managed at a group level, an annual attestation to adherence to the SCOP is sought.
-In addition, ANZ in 2017 implemented a program seeking attestations from suppliers considered to be at high risk of impacting human rights, with specific focus on suppliers located in those countries where ANZ believes there is potentially a greater level of risk.
+For suppliers that are actively managed at ANZ Group level, an annual attestation to adherence to the SCOP is sought.
+In addition, a program seeking attestations from suppliers considered to be at high risk of impacting human rights, with specific focus on suppliers located in those countries where ANZ believes there is potentially a greater level of risk, has been implemented.